dcarmod2/VisionZeroTheory_Submission/README.md

+Copyright 2018 University of Illinois Board of Trustees.
+All Rights Reserved.
+Licensed under the MIT license.

 This is the code used to generate the plots and data for the submitted version of the paper.

 Software versions (determined with "conda list" utility):